 Think About Future Travel

-Domestic borders and the New Zealand travel bubble mean that airline travel is on the near horizon for us in Australia.
-Plus, we’re still hanging onto the hope of travelling to far-flung destinations in a few years.
+Many Australians are now making plans to reunite with loved ones or dreaming up their next overseas holiday as Australia starts opening it's borders to the world.
+We’re still hanging onto the hope of travelling to far-flung destinations without too many hassles very soon.
 If you need to purchase luggage for your road trip, consider making it useful for future (flying) trips too.

 Your weekender or smaller road trip bags could also make for good carry on bags.
 So long as they fit within the carry-on dimensions.
 This differs from airline to airline, but for most Australian carriers, a bag that is 56 x 36 x 23cm should be allowed.